beginning of content

 When am I at risk of grass allergy?

-You are more likely to experience symptoms of grass allergy during the time of year when grasses are producing pollen.
+You are more likely to experience symptoms of grass allergy during times of year when grasses are producing more pollen.

-In northern coastal areas, that’s generally January, February and March.
-In southern Australia, it’s generally October, November and December.
-Some grasses and weeds flower all year round.
+In northern coastal areas, grass allergy season is around January, February and March.
+In southern Australia, it’s generally around October, November and December.

 There is more grass pollen in inland areas.
 There is also more pollen on Australia’s south coast than the east coast.